-we are giving animals room to roam
+we are giving elephants room to roam

-in Kenya and Tanzania, we’re helping elephants and people thrive together.
+In Kenya and Tanzania, we’re helping elephants and people thrive together.

-In the grasslands around Mount Kilimanjaro, elephants wander around a habitat that’s 120,000 square kilometers and includes four different national parks.
+In the grasslands around Mount Kilimanjaro, elephants wander around a habitat that’s 120,000 square kilometers, and includes four different national parks.

 These animals are not only critical to maintaining the health and biodiversity of the ecosystems they inhabit, but also provide valuable economic opportunities for communities and governments as they draw tourists from around the globe.